SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 #### Visual Development

-This method can be useful for *ad-hoc* programming, when the keyboard is somewhat irregular and not too big.
+This method can be useful for *ad-hoc* programming when the keyboard is somewhat irregular and not too big.
 It is used for the tone system comparison application.

-When a keyboard is created with a vector graphics editor, it can be cleaned up: redundant metadata and identifiers can be removed, and the elements to be used in the code should be named in a consistent way.
+When a keyboard is created with a vector graphics editor, it can be cleaned up: redundant metadata and identifiers can be removed, and the elements to be used in the code should be named consistently.
 Besides, numeric colors should better be replaced with suitable CSS names.
-Not all elements needs to be identified with the `id` attribute; the references to most of them can be obtained via the enumeration.
+Not all elements need to be identified with the `id` attribute; the references to most of them can be obtained via enumeration.
 This technique is shown in the source code file "tone-system-comparison/main-circular.js":

 ```{lang=JavaScript}{id=code.svg.visual}
 const populateKeyboard = function (keyboard, chordActivator, toneSet, tonalSystem) {